SnoxCode/mayonnaise.app/README.md

 Mayonnaise. is an imaginary web application that was created for the sake of trying out NextJS 13.4 and its `app` router.
 There is no real back-end database available, meaning that the submitted email __won't__ be stored!
 Feel free to use a fake/random email to test it out.

+The entire application was built with JS (JSX) and vanilla/plain CSS.

 ## Screenshots

 This site was designed and built with the mobile first approach, meaning that the desktop version will have placeholders to fill out the empty space.

 ![Desktop view](/public/desktop.png)![Mobile view](/public/mobile.png)

 ## Getting Started